-The existence of the castle is first reported in a 13th century source.
-At that time it served as the administrative center of the archdiocese.
+The existence of the castle is first reported in a 13th-century source.
+At that time it served as the administrative centre of the archdiocese.
 Like the rest of the city, the castle was rebuilt after the earthquake of 1511, and its current layout dates from this time.

 The Loka Museum in it was opened in 1959.
 Here we can get to know the local history, fine arts and ethnography through comprehensive exhibitions.

 Particularly valuable pieces are the remains from the Paleolithic period, the II.
 The founding document was issued by Emperor Otto, as well as models illustrating the development of the city from the Middle Ages to the present day.
 One of the exhibits showcases the city’s very first guilds, and the art collection is housed in the basement.